Validator Slashing

 Potential issues:

-Cascade Slashing: If many validators slashed simultaneously, large capital loss.
+Cascade Slashing: If many validators are slashed simultaneously, there can be significant capital loss.

 Recovery Complexity: Exiting and recovering after slashing takes time.

-Validator Loss: Slashing reduces validator count, reducing security momentarily.
+Validator Loss: Slashing reduces the validator count, which can temporarily reduce security.

 Slashing has risks despite being critical.